What Is a Simile Poem?

 - Have students read poems and circle the similes they find

 - Read a poem to the students and have them raise their hands every time they hear a simile

 - Hold a Simile Bee where you provide the contestants with a word, and they have to come up with a simile using that word.

 Once you’ve ensured everyone has a firm grasp on what a simile is and how to compose one, your students are ready to move on to writing their simile poems.

 How to Get Started Writing a Simile Poem

 Simile Poem Writing Stage 1.
 Choose a Subject to Write About

 The task of a poet is to give the reader new and fresh insight into the world around them.
 The first thing the student needs to do is choose a topic to write about.

-This isn’t always easy, so you should have some suggested topics available to help kickstart your students’ pens should they be struggling to come up with their own ideas.
-This will allow them to quickly get to the task at hand.
+This isn’t always easy, so you should have some suggested topics available to help kickstart your students’ pens should they struggle to come up with their ideas.
+This will allow them to get to the task at hand quickly.
 Here are some suggestions for suitable topics you may wish to share with your students:

 - Romantic love